antoniodegou/wordupp/README/TXT/tests.md

 On the HTML validation, there were no errors.

 There were warnings, but they were all related to Bootstrap 5 and how they designed their components.
-In this instance, the validator pointed out elements inside a p tag or button tag without any text.
+In this instance, the validator pointed out elements inside a 'p' or button tag without text.

 another warning had to do with the tag that Bootstrap gave me the CDN; some fields seem not to be liked by the validator.